 Pressure on pastors, churches, and ordinary witness

 Associated Press reporting has noted that clergy are struggling with a significant drop in vocations, leaving many priests stretched across several communities.
 For evangelical and other non-Catholic churches, the challenge is often patient witness in a culture that may assume it already understands Christianity because it knows Catholic symbols and traditions.
-Believers need humility, clarity, and warmth.
+Believers need humility to avoid contempt, clarity to speak plainly of Christ, and warmth to serve neighbors with visible love.

 Public strain, migration anxiety, and social distrust